cn2021-final/final-proj/spec.md

 ## connection setup / login

-- create a socket
+- create a socket [WORKING]

-- prompt for a string for the username
+- prompt for a string for the username [WORKING]

-- write to the server
+- write to the server [WORKING]

 ## lobby